 Erase the device

-If all attempts to recover the device have failed, your very last resort should be to erase all the data contained on it to make sure it doesn’t fall in the wrong hands.
+If all attempts to recover the device have failed, your very last resort should be to erase all the data contained in it to make sure it doesn’t fall into the wrong hands.
 Of course, if you followed the step above to put your device in Lost Mode, your data is supposedly safe, but it’s still physically on the device.
 The only way to clean the device is to erase it remotely.

 Worth noting is that even if you erase the device remotely, the person who stole or found it will not be able to do anything with it.
 If they try to activate the phone, they will get stuck as they’ll need your Apple ID and password to proceed.